AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Data backup/Create manual snapshots and restore data from manual snapshots.md

     }
     ```

--   Query the information of a specified snapshot based on the snapshot name
+-   Query the information of a specific snapshot based on the snapshot name

     ```
     GET _snapshot/my_backup/snapshot_3
     ```

-    If the running of the command is successful, the following result is returned:
+    If the command is successfully run, the following result is returned:

     ```
     {